carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/04-Containers.md

 > 3. Use `module load` to load singularity/apptainer
 > 4. Try the singularity run/exec/shell commands on your container
 >
+> Reach out via the [etherpad](https://pad.carpentries.org/ADACS_NextFlow) or raise your hand if you have questions or get stuck.
 > > ## Example
 > > (For Pawsey)
 > > ~~~